Quicr/quicr-protocol-spec/moq-proto.md

 Fragment Flag to know the number of Fragments.
 The upper bits are used as a fragment counter with the frist fragment starting at 1.

+CJ - do we need the fragment number somwhere in the on the wire stuff ?

 # Relay Function and Relays {#relay_behavior}